Funding Opportunities

 INDIVIDUAL RESEARCH GRANTS PROGRAMME │ DFG AND GAČR

-Individual Reseach Grants Programme │ DFG and GAČR
+Individual Research Grants Programme │ DFG and GAČR

 Dioscuri Programme │ BMBF and MEYS